(All fields required)

 Mehta PA, Ileri T, Harris RE, Williams DA, Mo J, Smolarek T, Auerbach AD, Kelly P, Davies SM.
 Chemotherapy for myeloid malignancy in children with Fanconi anemia.
 Pediatr Blood Cancer.
 2007 Jun 15;48(7):668-72.
 D’Armiento J, Imai K, Schiltz J, Kolesnekova N, Sternberg D, Benson K, Pardo A, Selman M, Smolarek T, Vundavalli M, Sonnet J, Szabolcs M and Chada K. Identification of the Benign Mesenchymal Tumor Gene, HMGA2, in Lymphangiomyomatosis (LAM).
 Cancer Research.
 2007;67(5):1902-1909.

-Jennifer E. Glass, MS, CGC Genetic Counselor
+Jennifer E. Glass, LGC Genetic Counselor II, Division of Human Genetics

 BS: Genetics: Purdue University, West Lafayette, IN, 2005.